KingMahmud/unrasp/README.md

 ## Yara rules / RASP profiling

 Several rules are active on Koodous.
 They can be used to detect trojanized version of legitimate apps.
+Follow [Dexcalibur account](https://koodous.com/analysts/dexcalibur) to stay tunned.

 [Dexguard 9.x](https://koodous.com/rulesets/8158)